-Note that specific programs will vary by campus location based on that campus' offerings.
+Specific programs will vary by campus location based on that campus' offerings.

+A reviewer must refer to the SFA-FTG including its appendices to review a list of high-need areas.
 If after a reviewer looks at a student's transcript and other information but is unable to definitively confirm the student's program meets the requirements of leading to a career in one of the specified high-need areas, then the reviewer will need to discuss the situation with the OHE FTG financial aid staff member.
-The FTG staff member and the program manager will make the final determination.
+We know that the FTG staff made individual decisions and sent them to the institutions that requested "rulings" about this qualification.